zengm-games/zengm/README.md

 which will constantly look for changes in your JS files and recompile.
 Then for CSS files, if you go to Tools > Debug Mode (inside the game), it will use the raw uncompiled CSS files so you don't need to keep compiling them after each change.
-Debug Mode also creates a global variable `window.debug` which contains some functions that you might find interesting - these are all defined in `js/core/debug.js`.
+Debug Mode also creates a global variable `window.bbgm` which gives you access to many of the internal functions of Basketball GM.

 ### Step 3 - Running